patrickoleary/vue-components-project/README.md

 The top control area houses key controls for configuring the transfer function and editor behavior:

-**First Row (Primary Settings):**
 *   **Background Color Picker:** Allows selection of a base background color for the main editor canvas, helping to visualize how the transfer function will appear against different backgrounds.
 *   **Histogram Color Picker:** Sets the color for the optional data histogram display.
 *   **Min/Max Value Inputs:** Text input fields to define the data range (`minValue`, `maxValue`) over which the transfer function is applied.
 *   **Colormap Selector (Dropdown):** A dropdown menu to select the active colormap from a predefined list.
 The selected colormap is displayed as a gradient.
 *   **Reset Min/Max Values (Button with Restore Icon):** A button to reset the `minValue` and `maxValue` to their initial default settings.

-**Second Row (Editor Mode and Display Options):**
+### Main Editor Area

+The main editor area is the large interactive canvas where the transfer function is visually defined and manipulated.
+The appearance and interaction within this area change based on whether 'Linear' or 'Gaussian' mode is selected.
+This area is detailed further in the "Core Editors & Interactivity" section.

+### Bottom Control Area

+The bottom control area houses key controls for configuring the transfer function editor and editors display options:

 *   **Transfer Function Mode Selector (Dropdown):** Allows switching the editor between 'Linear' mode (for piecewise linear functions) and 'Gaussian' mode (for functions defined by summing Gaussian curves).
 *   **Global Opacity Slider:** Controls the overall opacity of the generated transfer function polygon.
 The current opacity percentage is displayed next to the slider.
 *   **Histogram Toggle (Button with Chart Icon):** A button to show or hide the underlying data histogram in the editor area.
 *   **Histogram Log Scale Toggle (Button with Math Log Icon):** A button to switch the histogram's y-axis between linear and logarithmic scales.

-### Main Editor Area

-Below the control area is the large interactive canvas where the transfer function is visually defined and manipulated.
-The appearance and interaction within this area change based on whether 'Linear' or 'Gaussian' mode is selected.
-This area is detailed further in the "Core Editors & Interactivity" section.

 ## Core Editors & Interactivity